-He’s the first person to rap extensively in the Punjabi language, he’s written songs for Bollywood films (one with Rob Lowe) and almost as many Facebook fans as Missy Elliott.
+He’s the first person to rap extensively in the Punjabi language, he’s written songs for Bollywood films (one with Rob Lowe) and has almost as many Facebook fans as Missy Elliott.
 How did an Elk Grove teenager grow up to become the King of Punjabi Rap?

 Man in black: Punjabi rap star Bohemia